-She glanced from the cliff—the dark blue water below was a mirror of the sky above.
-Icy cold—she thought and smiled—exactly what I need.
+She glanced from the cliff – the dark blue water below was a mirror of the sky above.
+Icy cold – she thought and smiled – exactly what she need.
 She backed up a few steps and lunged forward, jumping off the cliff.
 Her body pierced the surface.
 The sounds disappeared.
 She lost the sense of direction for a moment as the freezing water flushed into her ears, tensed up, looking around.
 The sunbeams stroke through the surface, illuminating the clear waters, but she couldn’t see the lakebed.

-Ohni emerged a couple of yards further away, spitting.
+Ohni emerged two yards further away, spitting.
 Her snow white hair blocked her sight, and she brushed it away.
 She started swimming in circles, getting used to the cold, then turned toward the waterfall.

 The rocks went up in a straight line, covered in moss and vegetation, with trees somewhere even higher.
 The water rushed down from up there, separating into several streams.
 The biggest one produced the loud noise as it churned the lake.

-“Who?
+‘Whom?
 Oh.
-No… I hope not.”
+No… I hope not.’
 Ohni rubbed her ear, feeling ashamed, her tail tucked down between her legs.

 Ohni had felt the burning heat between her thighs since she came to this place; the move messed up her natural clock.
-Alejandra never had any issues with being in heat and Ohni envied her.
+Alejandra had no issues with being in heat and Ohni envied her.